taprobane99/iMac5KLinux/README.md

 # Audio

-Script to install Speaker tuning (flat frequency response) I made using a professional microphone.
+Script `iMacAudioInstall.sh` to install Speaker tuning (flat frequency response) I made using a professional microphone.
 This should make audio sound much better.
 Tuned on late 2015 iMac - unknown if will work well on other iMacs.
 Currently +/- 7 dB, hoping to retune soon to make it even flatter.